Parker Washington

-Christopher Parker Washington (born March 21, 2002) is an American professional football wide receiver and return specialist for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football for the Penn State Nittany Lions.
+Christopher Parker Washington (born March 21, 2002) is an American professional football wide receiver and punt returner for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was drafted by the Jaguars in the sixth round of the 2023 NFL draft.

 Early life

 Washington was born on March 21, 2002, in Starkville, Mississippi.
 He attended Travis High School in Pecan Grove, Texas.
 Washington played baseball, basketball and football.
-In football, he had 160 receptions, 2,800 receiving yards, 36 receiving touchdowns, and 41 total touchdowns at Travis.
+In football, he had 160 receptions for 2,800 yards and 36 touchdowns.